Digital patient information hub

 Hand raised with straight fingers

-6. Rest your elbow on the table.
-Close your hand to make a full fist.
-J7A3268
+2. Close your had to make a full fist.

 Picture shows elbow resting on a table with arm raised and hand closed to make a full fist